 Biotechnological aspects

 Fennel is a highly valuable medicinal plant with versatile applications, including serving as a key source for producing raw materials in the pharmaceutical industry, particularly steroidal hormones.
 Optimizing cultivation practices, enhancing chemical composition, and incorporating biotechnological methods can significantly improve both the quantity and quality of yields.
 Such advancements could greatly benefit both agricultural productivity and pharmaceutical industry revenues [26].
 Biotechnology provides powerful tools such as molecular markers that enable plant breeders to craft innovative breeding strategies and develop new crop varieties.
 These molecular markers serve as genetic signposts, allowing breeders to pinpoint and track specific traits at the DNA level rather than waiting for physical expression.
 By using these markers, breeders can expedite selection processes, accurately identify genes of interest across generations, and combine desirable traits more efficiently.
 This approach not only shortens breeding timelines but also enhances precision in crop improvement programs [67].
 The genotyping analysis of the basic collection of fennel breeding stocks, combined with genetic statistics and structure reconstruction, highlights the reliability of the microsatellite marker-based method proposed in this study.
 It also presents a valuable molecular approach for ensuring plant variety traceability and monitoring post-breeding processes.
 The results effectively differentiated and grouped plant samples according to their breeding lines and identified parental genotypes that were not suitable for the program.
 The genotyping method describes a practical tool for developing new fennel varieties and confirming their genetic identity, which is essential for traceability and legal protection.
 Moving forward, researchers plan to explore more SSR marker loci to enhance breeding efforts and ensure that new plant varieties meet the standards of distinctiveness, uniformity, and stability.
 AFLP markers proved to be an effective tool for assessing the genetic diversity of fennel accessions [64].
-Since fennel is an outbreeding plant, the expected some degree of genetic variation among its populations.
-To capture possible gene flow through pollen migration, focusing on the nuclear DNA internal transcribed spacer (nrDNA ITS) locus for PCR-RFLP analysis instead of plastid or mitochondrial loci and also took a detailed approach by using densitometry to analyze the PCR-RFLP patterns, which helped determine allele frequencies for the nrDNA ITS locus.
+Since fennel is an outbreeding plant, the expected some degree of genetic variation is expected among its populations.
+To capture possible gene flow through pollen migration, focusing on the nuclear DNA internal transcribed spacer (nrDNA ITS) locus for PCR-RFLP analysis instead of plastid or mitochondrial loci, and also took a detailed approach by using densitometry to analyze the PCR-RFLP patterns, which helped determine allele frequencies for the nrDNA ITS locus.
 This method gave me more comprehensive data compared to simply scoring the electrophoretic bands [11].
-Recently Genetic variability, Heritability, genetic advance, correlation coefficient and path analysis of Fennel genotypes [71] and Genetic diversity analysis of fennel (Foeniculum vulgare L.) Genotypes using molecular profiling techniques [72] has been studied
+Recently, genetic variability, Heritability, genetic advance, correlation coefficient and path analysis of Fennel genotypes [71] and Genetic diversity analysis of fennel (Foeniculum vulgare L.) Genotypes using molecular profiling techniques [72] have been studied

-Conclusions
+Conclusion

 In conclusion, fennel (Foeniculum vulgare) is a highly valued herb with diverse applications in both culinary and medicinal fields.
 Despite challenges in traditional propagation methods, tissue culture techniques offer an efficient alternative for increased production.
 The herb's rich phytochemical profile, including essential oils and phenolic compounds, contributes to its antioxidant, anti-inflammatory, antibacterial, and anticancer properties.
-Moreover, advancements in nanoencapsulation enhance the bioavailability and stability of fennel's bioactive compounds, making it a promising role for various therapeutic applications.
+Moreover, advancements in nanoencapsulation enhance the bioavailability and stability of fennel's bioactive compounds, making it a promising candidate for various therapeutic applications.
 Continued research on fennel's medicinal benefits and cultivation methods holds great impact for its broader use in the health and pharmaceutical industries.

 References